-Fillmore - Street sweeping and additional trash receptacles have been added to high trash generating areas.
+Fillmore - Street sweeping and additional trash receptacles have been added to high trash generated areas.

-Moorpark - All field staff are instructed to be observant and report any areas that need attention.
+Moorpark - All field staff is instructed to be observant and report any areas that need attention.
 Cleanup crews are promptly dispatched to clear any accumulation.
 The City has trash receptacles installed at major transit bus stops (approximately 18) and services them at least weekly.
+Receptacles that become full sooner are emptied promptly.

 Ojai - City activities: field inspections, placement of no-dumping signs, clean up after public events, users are required to provide BMPs and cleanup activities as part of City permit process.
+The City has an extensive litter control program which includes, but not limited to, daily inspection and trash/recycling removal in downtown areas.

 Oxnard - The City of Oxnard utilizes the services of Oxnard City Corps to inspect and maintain the high priority catch basins.
-In September 2010, City Corps started using a small street sweeper/vacuum modified with a hose attachment to remove debris from the catch basins
+In September 2010, City Corps started using a small street sweeper/vacuum modified with a hose attachment to remove debris from the catch basins.